 |Mountaineering training (Chalet at Formiguière in the French Pyrenees)||1 week|

 |Technical and practical training (field training)||2 weeks|

 |And obtaining elemental tests: technical certificate (CTE)||1 week|

 |March, which marks the end of basic training||1 week|

 |Return to Aubagne before scheduling the regiment||1 week|

 |Reporting to one of the 11 regiments|

-If you are the man who certain for joining the French Foreign Legion, we wish you good luck and a great time and to enjoy life in the French Foreign Legion.
+If you are certain to join the French Foreign Legion, we wish you good luck and a great time and enjoy life in the French Foreign Legion.
 It will change your attitude and your life, for sure.
 The intention behind this article was to give potential recruits something he never had, a solid basis from which to make an informed decision.